• Home

 Another way is using a pie chart where the size of each slice represents the number of leads converted into sales, and the percentage of each slice represents the percentage of total leads.

 You can also use a line chart where the y-axis shows the number of SQLs and the X-axis represents time.
 This would help you visualize how your MQL to SQL Conversion Rate changes over time.
-The visualization is not limited to the simple charts, if you have a good visualization library you can use any chart to show your data which may give ease in understanding to the stakeholders.
+The visualization is not limited to simple charts, if you have a good visualization library you can use any chart to show your data which may give ease in understanding to the stakeholders.

 As you are not bound to stick with simple visualization, let’s have some awesome data visualizations created by ChartExpo.
 You can use these to represent your data in a meaningful way.